-24 Handwriting - Prep
+23 Handwriting - Prep

-- 24.1 Why is handwriting important?
-Handwriting is a skill which, like reading and spelling, affects written communication across the curriculum. - 24.2 It should be taught directly by demonstration, explanation and practice. - 24.3 Handwriting is a movement and co-ordination skill.
-The movements of the hand when writing are firmly established in your movement memory because they have been made so often.
-This is why children need to practise handwriting movements correctly and often. - 24.4 It is very important that children learn to form the letters of the alphabet with the correct sequence of strokes from the beginning. - 24.5 Children who have been allowed to invent their own ways of forming letters will find it harder to change the longer they are allowed to persist, and will find it extremely difficult to write with a fluent, joined hand. - 24.6 The correct formation of all letters needs to become quite automatic and may require a lot of practice.
-Handwriting can often be a means by which children can express pride in the work that they are doing. - 24.7 We aim for children to: - Achieve a neat legible style with correctly formed letters and a lead in stroke - Develop flow and speed - Eventually produce the letters automatically in their independent writing - Take pride in the presentation of their work and enjoy the feeling of satisfaction resulting from producing work to an aesthetically high standard - 24.8 In order to achieve these aims, the following principles are followed: - 24.9 As handwriting develops, children will use a fully joined, cursive script, with the exception of capital - 24.10 letters.
-This means that the pen or pencil is not lifted from the beginning of the word to the end. - 24.11 Handwriting is taught regularly and systematically in classes, groups or individually, as appropriate. - 24.12 Patterns are used initially, by writing with a variety of tools and using multi sensory methods, to help free flowing hand motions. - 24.13 Correct pencil hold and letter formation are taught from the beginning and handwriting is frequently linked with spelling. - 24.14 When marking or writing comments, members of staff use legible cursive or printed handwriting as appropriate to the stage of the child. - 24.15 Display writing throughout the school includes cursive writing and computer generated writing. - 24.16 At least 10% of the population are left-handed, the majority of whom are boys.
-Left handed children always sit on the left side of right-handed children, so their elbows don't bump.
-They are encouraged to find a comfortable orientation for their paper, usually slightly to the left of centre of their body, and to have their fingers about 1.5cm from the point of their pencil.
+- 23.1 Why is handwriting important?
+Handwriting is a skill which, like reading and spelling, affects written communication across the curriculum. - 23.2 It should be taught directly by demonstration, explanation and practice. - 23.3 It is very important that children learn to form the letters of the alphabet with the correct sequence of strokes from the beginning. - 23.4 Children who have been allowed to invent their own ways of forming letters will find it harder to change the longer they are allowed to persist, and will find it extremely difficult to write with a fluent, joined hand. - 23.5 The correct formation of all letters needs to become quite automatic and may require a lot of practice.
+Handwriting can often be a means by which children can express pride in the work that they are doing. - 23.6 We aim for children to: - Achieve a neat legible style with correctly formed letters - Develop flow and speed - Eventually produce the letters automatically in their independent writing - Take pride in the presentation of their work and enjoy the feeling of satisfaction resulting from producing work to an aesthetically high standard - 23.7 In order to achieve these aims, the following principles are followed: - 23.8 As handwriting develops, children will use a fully joined, cursive script, with the exception of capital letters. - 23.9 This means that the pen or pencil is not lifted from the beginning of the word to the end. - 23.10 Handwriting is taught regularly and systematically in classes, groups or individually, as appropriate. - 23.11 When marking or writing comments, members of staff use legible cursive writing. - 23.12 Display writing throughout the school includes cursive writing and computer generated writing.